gemc/home/_documentation/geometry/geoQuickstart.md

 4. volume's material name
 5. the name of the volume that contains this volume
 6. volume's description
 7. volume's position.
-The default unit is `mm` but an optional 4th argument with the unit can be added
+The default unit is %%mm%%, but an optional fourth argument with the unit can be added
 8. volume's rotation.
-The default unit is `deg` but an optional 4th argument with the unit can be added
+The default unit is %%deg%%, but an optional fourth argument with the unit can be added
 9. volume's magnetic field
 10. volume's color.
-This is a 6 digits hexadecimal number.
-For example, `ff0000` is red, `0x00ff00` is green and `0x0000ff` is blue. `0xffffff` is white and `0x000000` is black.
-An optional int (0-5) 7th argument can be added to set the transparency, where 0 is opaque and 5 is transparent
+This is a six-digit hexadecimal number.
+For example, %%ff0000%% is red,
+    %%0x00ff00%% is green, %%0x0000ff%% is blue, %%0xffffff%% is white, and %%0x000000%% is black.
+An optional integer (0-5) 7th argument can be added to set the transparency, where 0 is opaque and 5 is transparent
 11. volume's style
 12. volume's visibility